AlanFranquez/AlanFranquez/README.md

 # Hi 👋
-I'm Alan, a fullstack developer located in Uruguay and a Uni Student
+I'm Alan, a fullstack developer located in Uruguay

 ---